bahmutov/cypress-visual-testing-workshop/slides/intro/PITCHME.md

 ## The app

-`npm start` to see the app by itself.
-To run the app AND open Cypress using `npm run dev`
+- `npm start` runs the app by itself
+- `npm run dev` runs the app and opens Cypress

 +++